whalebone/wb-docs/en/local_resolver.rst

       * Check if you see ``x86-64-v2 (supported, searched)`` in the terminal.

   * 4 GB RAM
-  * 80 GB HDD with at least 70 GB in /var partition
+  * At least 70 GB in /var partition

 .. warning:: Please note that Whalebone only supports deloyments without desktop environments such as GNOME, KDE or Xfce as those can impact available memory and DNS processing on the server.